 When is the best time of year to go whale watching?

 It depends on what you want to see!
-You can see whales at any time of year, and we move our vessels to different locations throughout the year to optimize our chances.
-The spring tours from Everett are best for gray whales, summer and fall are historically best for humpbacks, orcas, and minkes, and the winter, while not necessarily peak season, still offers plenty of opportunity for seeing a variety of different whales.
+You can see whales at any time of year, and our range from Anacortes allows us to go further and see more.
+The spring months are best for gray whales, summer and fall are historically best for humpbacks, orcas, and minkes, and the winter, while not necessarily peak season, still offers plenty of opportunity for seeing a variety of different whales.

 How do you find whales?

 The whales in this area are not tagged and can swim more than 100 miles in a single day.
-We are part of the Pacific Whale Watch Association which includes approximately 30 companies between Washington and British Columbia.
+We are part of the Pacific Whale Watch Association which includes 28 companies between Washington and British Columbia.
 We all cover different areas and share our information on a private radio channel and online sightings system.
 We love to find whales first, but if we don’t, we'll know where they are from our extensive network.
 We also use hydrophones, shore-based spotters, reports from ferries, fishermen, etc. In short, if there are whales anywhere in the area, we’ll find them!

 How close can we get to the whales?

-We exceed all local, state, and federal regulations while viewing wildlife.
-For most whales, guidelines stipulate that we view from approximately 100 yards away (200 yards for orcas, 300 yards for J, K, and L Pods).
-Of course, there’s no rule about how close the whales can come to us, and sometimes we’ll get curious whales that choose to approach us, but plan for viewing from at least 100 yards.
+We follow all local, state, and federal regulations while viewing wildlife.
+For most whales, guidelines stipulate that we view from approximately 100 yards away (200 yards for orcas, 300 yards for J, K, and L Pods during whale watching season).
+Of course, there’s no rule about how close the whales can come to us, but plan for viewing from at least 100 yards.

 Can small boats get closer?

 It's a common misconception that small boats get closer to whales.
 Each vessel – regardless of size – is required to adhere to federal and state whale viewing guidelines.
 Large boats offer more comfort with added amenities (real bathrooms, food/drink, and much, much more).
 Large boats are more stable and offer an unparalleled photography platform that small boats simply cannot offer.
-Size matters, see our vessels.
+Size matters, see our vessel.

 Does the boat bother the whales?